 The Sports, exercise and health science course is a standard level (SL) and higher level (HL) subject.

-This course lies within the Sciences group.
+This course lies within the Sciences.
 Students explore the concepts, theories, models and techniques that underpin each subject area and through these develop their understanding of the scientific method.

 SEHS students participate in a compulsory group 4 project.
 This collaborative and interdisciplinary exercise provides an opportunity for students to explore scientific solutions to global questions.